honungsburk/thecrimsonking/src/IWhishICouldJustDieIWishIWasAlive.markdown

 that shifts and moves in see-through pinks and blues.
 The wonders of cosmos soon lost by the shore
 of oblivion, stronger than any other brew,
-longer lasting, the most mellow of the hues,
+longer lasting, the most mellow of the hues.
-as colored dots and swarms of grey arrive;
+As colored dots and swarms of grey arrive,
 I greet them with jokes while showing off the view.
 I wish I could just die; I wish I was alive.